The Best Vertical Bike Racks for Cars with a Hitch

 Quick Tips for Choosing a Vertical Bike Rack

-• Bike Hanging Style: Racks typically support bikes by either the front wheel, handlebars, or fork crown.
-Front-wheel baskets are usually the most versatile and easiest to load.
+Bike Hanging Style – Vertical racks hold bikes by either the front wheel, handlebars, or fork crown.
+Front-wheel baskets tend to be the most versatile and easiest to load.

-• Ground Clearance: Lower hitches may cause some racks to scrape on inclines.
-The Alta Rack has a design that helps avoid this.
+Ground Clearance – Lower hitches can cause certain racks to scrape on driveways or steep inclines.
+The Alta Rack’s unique hitch design helps minimize this issue.

-Why Choose Vertical Over Platform Racks?
-Vertical racks offer better rear visibility, maintain visibility of tail lights, and provide better bike spacing.
-Plus, for 4-bike setups, they’re often more affordable than high-end platform racks.
+Why Choose Vertical Over Platform Racks? – Vertical racks offer better rear visibility, usually keep your tail lights clear, and provide generous spacing between bikes.
+Plus, for 4-bike setups, they’re often more affordable than high-end platform racks making them an excellent option for families or shuttle days.

 Wheel Baskets Based Vertical Racks